 - Negative Carry when the forward rate is less attractive

-- Inability to capture a favorable market movement
+- Inability to capture a favourable market movement

-Learn more about its pricing: Forward Contract Pricing.
+Learn more about its pricing: Currency Forward Contract Pricing.

+Another way of hedging forex is with automatically executed limit orders.
 Let’s say that the current GBPUSD exchange rate is 1.56.
-However, you seek to get an even better rate without locking yourself into a forward transaction.
-Basically, you could set a limit order and ask your dedicated dealer to execute the transaction whenever the GBPUSD rate reaches 1.60.
+However, your hedging strategy is to try and get an even better rate at some point in the future.
+Basically, you could set a limit order and ask your dedicated dealer to automatically execute the transaction whenever the GBPUSD rate reaches 1.60.
 At that moment, you would buy $300,000 and sell £187,500.

 - You have the possibility to get the rate that you want

-- No need for you to track things, it gets done automatically
+- No need for you to track things, the foreign exchange contract is automatically triggered

-- You are left unhedged when the target rate is not reached
+- No foreign currency hedge if the target rate is not reached

-- Your upside potential is limited as you can not fully capture favorable market movements
+- Your upside potential is limited as you can not fully capture favourable market movements above your limit order

 Stop Loss Order